jasonpincin/concurrent-queue/README.md

 * `item` - The item that was rejected from the queue
 * `err` - An error containing the reason for rejection

+### queue.softLimitReached(func)

+`softLimitReached` is an eventuate.
+Register a function to be executed when the configured soft size limit has been reached or exceeded.
+This function will be executed any time an item is added to the `queue` when the `queue.limit` meets or exceeds the `softMaxSize` value.
+The function will be passed an object with the following properties:

+* `size` - the `queue.size`

 ### queue.processingStarted(func)